Veynnz/eshop/README.md

      - Updating the URL would mean to update each functional test setup.

     A suggestion to improve the code cleanliness would be creating a new test class that handles the base setup for every functional test.

+# WEEK 2
+## Reflection 3

+1. In total, there are 13 quality code issues that i fixed, which are:
+   -